Two Dead Chicks

 The tiny hole in the roof let in a solitary ray of sun.
-It struck my fraying blanket at the foot of my bed.
-I could always estimate time from the angle and position of the beam of light.
+It struck my fraying blanket at the foot of the bed.
+I could always estimate the time from the angle and position of the beam of light.
 I was late.
 Illuminated dust specks danced in no apparent direction as I crept out of bed and slowly opened the door anticipating the loud creak of hinges followed by my mother’s voice.
-There was none.
-I shut the door, crept stealthily, and ran out of the gate.
+Thankfully, the latter didn’t come.
+I shut the door, tiptoed stealthily, and ran out of the gate.

 “I had to do something for my mother,” I lied.

 Miigua and Kaggia’s eyes bore holes into me.
 They couldn’t come home to ask for me.
 My mother can sniff a lie a thousand kilometres away.
-They hid in the tea bushes across the road from my house and waited.
-A slight breeze blew.
-My once-white t-shirt had a gaping hole where the collar had long separated, but ‘Jacko Badd’ and a man on the tips of his toes were still visible.
-My short revealed a bit of buttocks.
+They hid in the tea bushes across the road from my house and waited in as the cool morning breeze blew.
+My once-white t-shirt had a gaping hole where the collar had long separated from it but ‘Jacko Badd’ and a man with wavy hair posing on the tips of his toes were still visible.
+My shorts revealed a bit of buttock.